 Anna Jane Lester

-Anna Jane Lester has performed as a violinist and violist with internationally-acclaimed period instrument ensembles such as Holland Baroque, the Internationale Händel Festspiele Göttingen Orchestra, the Orchestra of the Age of Enlightenment, L’Arpeggiata, and Vox Luminis.
+Anna Jane Lester plays as a violinist and violist with internationally-acclaimed period instrument ensembles such as Holland Baroque, the Internationale Händel Festspiele Göttingen Orchestra, the Orchestra of the Age of Enlightenment, and PRJCT Amsterdam.
+She has also performed with groups including L’Arpeggiata, Vox Luminis, and the Luthers Bach Ensemble.
 Her chamber performances have brought her to stages from the Concertgebouw Amsterdam to the Smithsonian Institute to the Festival Oude Muziek Utrecht.

 Anna Jane began her violin studies at age four in Jacksonville, Florida.
 After earning her bachelor’s degree in violin performance at Vanderbilt University studying with Cornelia Heard, she attended The Juilliard School for a Master of Music in Historical Performance, studying with Monica Huggett and Cynthia Roberts.
 She has since moved to the Netherlands, completing her studies with Walter Reiter and Kati Debretzeni.
 In her free time, Anna Jane enjoys exploring American old time music with her trio Sweet Joe Pye and spending time in wild places.